serverpod/serverpod_docs/docs/07-deployments/04-deploying-to-aws.md

 After Signing in to your instance, you should check if the service is running with `systemctl status serverpod.service`

-If the service is running, you can look into the serverpod error log in `serverpod.err` and server log in `serverpod.log` in the home directory
+If the service is running, you can look into the serverpod error log in `serverpod.err` and server log in `serverpod.log` in the home directory.

-If all checks out, try to use `curl localhost:8082` to see if the service can be reached from local.
+If all checks out, try to use `curl localhost:8080` to see if the service can be reached from local.
 If we get the expected response, we know that the service is running properly.

 ### External dependencies and submodules